Get ready. Get set. And post your collab on Afluencer.

 - Pay-per post.
 Select the budget range of what you’re willing to pay per post.
 This is a favorable reward method to attract influencers with quality audiences.
 The higher your budget, the better-skilled influencers with sizeable audiences you’ll attract.

 - Commission.
 Would you like to reward influencers with commissions on sales?
-Then how about setting a percentage or a fixed amount as your commission offer.
+Then try setting a percentage or a fixed amount as your commission offer.
 This method is an ideal offer for nano-influencers.

 Alternatively, you can offer both pay-per-post and commissions as your influencer incentive package.